apexlang/apexlang.io/docs/tutorial-basics/create-a-spec.md

   "Return the URL using the generated identifier." lookup(id: string @n(1)): URL
     @GET @path("/{id}")
 }

+"Repository handles loading and storing shortened URLs." role Repository @dependency {
+  "Load the URL by its identifier." loadById(id: string): URL
+  "Load the ID by its URL."
+  loadByURL(url: string): URL
+  "Store a URL and its identifier." storeURL{url: URL}
+}

 "URL encapsulates the dynamic identifier and the URL it points to."